mjg123/mjg123.github.io/_posts/2017-11-07-Java-modules-and-jlink.md

 If you package your code as a module then your code and its dependencies (including transitive ones) can be isolated from unused modules and a custom JVM can be created containing *only* necessary modules.
 That's what `jlink` does.

 Don't use [`java.xml`](https://docs.oracle.com/javase/9/docs/api/java.xml-summary.html)?
-Don't need it then.
+Don't need it.
 Don't want [swing](https://docs.oracle.com/javase/9/docs/api/javafx.swing-summary.html)?
 Don't have it then.
 Simple.

 For the rest of this post I'll show you how to create a minimal Java module and use `jlink` to create a minimal JVM image.
-I'll chuck in some measurements too.
+I'll chuck in some measurements too, free of charge.

 ## A minimal Java module